bgao-vt/website/content/home/teaching.md

 * LUC@BJTU in Weihai
   * CNSCC.361: Artificial Intelligence (in English) - Spring 2020
   * CNSCC.369: Embedded Systems (in English) - Spring 2020
 * BJTU in Beijing
-  * 80S000Q: Training for Computational Thinking (in Chinese) - Spring 2018
+  * 80S000Q: Training for Computational Thinking (in Chinese) - Spring/Summer 2018

 ### Graduate-level: